 - How durable are sapphires?
 Sapphires are actually quite hard and score 9 on the Mohs hardness scale.
 "Second only to diamonds," Earlam-Charnley points out.
 This means that sapphires are suitable for everyday wear.
 "A sapphire should last a lifetime and can be passed down for generations."

 - Where should I source my sapphire from?
-Per Earlam-Charnley, some of the best sapphire stones are from Thailand, Sri Lanka, and East Africa, adding, "source of origin is usually a factor in price."
+Per Earlam-Charnley, some of the best sapphire stones are from Kashmir, Myanmar, and Sri Lanka, adding, "source of origin is usually a factor in price."
 Commercial-quality sapphires typically come from Thailand.

 How to Care for a Sapphire Engagement Ring